memberful/memberful-wp/README.md

 * Run `./release.sh`.
 * A copy of the wordpress.org svn repo will be downloaded into `/tmp`, the version you tagged will be copied across to the `tags` and `trunk` directories, (sans development files) and then committed to the svn repo, causing wordpress.org to release a new version.
 * The script will remove the svn directory.

+### Updating WordPress SVN without a new plugin version

+From time to time we need to update WordPress SVN without releasing a new plugin version.
+For example we need to do this after updating "Tested up to" in `readme.txt`.
+To do this simply follow the release instructions above without updating the plugin version.

 ## Rolling back